tromp/cuckoo/README.md

 Linear Time-Memory Trade-Off Bounty
 -----------------------------------
-$1000 for an open source implementation that uses at most N/k bits while running up to 1.5xk times slower, for any k>=2.
+$1000 for an open source implementation that uses at most N/k bits while running up to 15 k times slower, for any k>=2.

 Both of these bounties require N ranging over {2^28,2^30,2^32} and #threads ranging over {1,2,4,8},